-Wins from Previous Period
+Wins from the Previous Period

 The VC Advantage

 Venture capitalists take portfolio management so seriously because they of course want to see their portfolio investments succeed and make money.
 Therefore, outside of putting down the initial investment, venture capitalists usually incorporate many other touch-points and opportunities to help their investments succeed.
-Outside of the fiscal advantage VC investments provide, a close relationship with your investors and VCs can be the competitive advantage that makes or breaks a company.
+Outside of the fiscal advantage VC investments provide, a close relationship with investors and VCs can be the competitive advantage that makes or breaks a company.

 Ultimately, VCs want to help their portfolio companies because it helps themselves.
 In addition to actively monitoring the metric performance of their portfolio, VCs want to offer assistance in any way that they can to give their investments a competitive advantage.
 These competitive advantage points are also a part of a successful portfolio management strategy.
 VCs help their portfolio companies in a variety of ways: